-The increasing geographical range of existing pathogens and the transmission of novel pathogens into the human population pose a critical challenge for the effective control of emerging infectious diseases (EIDs) and biosecurity.
-Several factors are implicated in the establishment of EIDs: increased intensive farming practices; increased animal importation; climatic changes; the relaxation of pet passport controls; and, a lack of screening of putative wildlife vectors/reservoirs.
-Despite increasing EIDs, the Veterinary Laboratories Agency (VLA) reports that surveillance for non-notifiable or emergent diseases is haphazard.
-Key zoonotic diseases such as Lyme disease and Babesiosis, both zoonotic, pose a significant biosecurity threat and are the focus here.
-Aims: (i) evaluate current/emerging pathogenic and zoonotic diseases; (ii) identify new biosecurity measures to alleviate/prevent spread; (iii) identify areas of high risk; (iv) identify best practice for data dissemination to increase risk awareness.
-Research will combine field studies and disease screening using the latest platforms to establish disease prevalence in wildlife reservoirs and livestock/domestic animals, leading to the production of disease maps and advancing epidemiological risk factor models.
+A continued increase in both the geographical range of existing pathogens and the transmission of novel pathogens into the human population poses a challenge for the effective control of emerging infectious diseases (EIDs) and biosecurity.
+Several factors exacerbate the establishment of EIDS, including: intensive farming practices; animal importation; climatic changes; relaxation of pet passport controls, and a lack of screening of putative wildlife vectors/reservoirs.
+Despite increasing numbers of EIDs, the Veterinary Laboratories Agency (VLA) reports that surveillance for non-notifiable or emergent diseases is haphazard.
+Key zoonotic diseases such as Lyme disease and Babesiosis pose a significant biosecurity threat and will be studied in this research project using bioimaging, epidemiological and molecular techniques.

 Specific skills/experience required by applicants: